 Sound Transit: University Light Rail Extension | Seattle, WA

 The U830 project (part of the University Link project) consisted of approximately three miles of double-track Light Rail Transit (LRT) line beginning at the east end of the Pine Street Tunnel in Downtown Seattle and included two new stations – Capitol Hill and the University of Washington.
 TSE aided LK Comstock National Transit, Inc. in the development and preparation of comprehensive Operation and Maintenance (O&M) Manuals, Testing Plans and Procedures and Training Manuals for the following Communication Systems: Field Control Systems, PA/VMS, Network, Telephone, Access Control and CCTV system.

 Chicago Transit Authority (CTA): Red-Purple Bypass & Modernization Project | Chicago, IL

-The overall project is located within the City of Chicago in Cook County, Illinois, approximately four miles north of the Loop (downtown Chicago).
-It is divided in two separate segments.
+The overall project is located within the City of Chicago, approximately four miles north of the Loop (downtown Chicago).
 The first segment extends approximately 0.3 miles from north of the Belmont Station (Clark Junction) to south of the Addison station, and from just east of Southport Station to Clark Junction; the second segment extends from south of the Lawrence station at Leland Avenue to north of the Bryn Mawr station at Hollywood Avenue.
-TSE, working together with TY Lin International Inc., is responsible for the design of the Communications System and other services which include the CCTV System and other critical components for this modernization project.
+TSE, working together with TY Lin International Inc., was responsible for the design of the Communications System and other services which include the CCTV System and other critical components for this modernization project.

 BART: Warm Springs Extension | Fremont, CA